kstenerud/concise-encoding/ce-structure.md

 ### Strict Equivalence

-Strict equivalence concerns itself with differences that can still technically have an impact on how the document is interpreted, even if the chances are low:
+Strict equivalence concerns itself with differences that could still technically have an impact on how the document is interpreted, even if the chances are low:

-* Objects must be of the same type and size.
+* Objects **MUST** be of the same type and size.
 * Comments are compared, but extraneous whitespace is elided before comparison.
 Comparisons are case sensitive unless otherwise specified by the schema.